Dimbo v Minister for Justice: Holding of the Supreme court

 In the Supreme Court, Denham J stated that the Minister was acting under the terms set out by the IBC 05 Scheme and that his appeal was "misconceived".
 The scheme set out that an applicant must continuously reside in the State since the birth of their child in order to receive citizenship.
-This criteria allows the Minister to exercise exclusive power on certain foreign nationals.
+This criterion allows the Minister to exercise exclusive power on certain foreign nationals.
 The Supreme Court was of the opinion that the Minister in this case had acted under the guidelines of the scheme.
 Regarding the individuals' constitutional rights and rights given under the convention, the Court found that the scheme does not oblige a Minister to take these rights into account when making a decision.

 The supreme court agreed with the High Court to quash the deportation order made by the Minister on several grounds.
 Firstly, it was found that the Minister failed to review the rights of the child in Ireland and those under s.
 3 of the European Convention on Human Rights Act 2003.
 By deporting the parents of the child, the family unit will be destroyed and the child will be removed from the State which he is a citizen of.
 This will ultimately breach Article 41 of the Irish Constitution.
 Moreover, the Minister did not give substantial reasons for the deportation.
 The Supreme Court agreed with the lower court even though Denham J disagreed with the High Court in relation to the Minister having to consider the Irish born child's educational circumstances in the country they are to return to.
 The Minister should instead "consider in a general fashion the situation in the country where the child's parent may be deported."
 A detailed research of the country to which the parents are ordered to return to is only necessary in exceptional cases.
 As in Chuka Paul Oguewke and Others v Minister for Justice, Equality and Reform, this Court too decided that there is no specific list of factors that the Minister should take into consideration.
 Every case should be assessed on its own unique facts and a fair balance should be established.
 In this case, on one hand is the Appellants' right to family life with reference to Mr George Dimbo's rights as an Irish citizen and on the other hand is public policy issues of the State.